mong8se/link_o_matic/README.md

 ### just one more dot file symlinker_o_matic

+NOTE THIS IS BETA AND ONLY USED BY ME SO MAYBE DON'T USE THE DELETE FUNCTIONS UNTIL YOU ARE SURE I KNOW WHAT I AM DOING -- But I've been using it without accidentally deleting files so far.

-#### uses convention over configuration principle
+#### uses convention over configuration principle:

 Expects an environment variable LINKOMATIC_ROOT which points to where dotfiles are checked out.
-Doesn't have to always be set, just need to set it when you run link_o_matic
+Doesn't have to be exported, just need to set it when you run link_o_matic

 Expects an environment variable LINKOMATIC_HOSTNAME which is whatever string you want to represent the host you are on.
-Can be the same as HOSTNAME or different if you want to obfuscate the files for that host in your repo.
+Can be the same as HOSTNAME or different if you want to obfuscate your host names in your git repo.

-Any files that begin with _${LINKOMATIC_HOSTNAME} will only be symlinked.
-Other machines should get their own dang LINKOMATIC_HOSTNAME.
-When symlinked it will be renamed _machine so you can just source that file without knowing which hostname.

-Any files that begin with _mac or _linux will only be symlinked on that host.
-When symlinked it will be renamed _platform so you can just source that file without knowing which platform.
+Any files that begin with an underscore will only be symlinked IF:
+  * They start with `_${LINKOMATIC_HOSTNAME}`
+    * Will be symlinked as `_machine` and the rest
+      * For example `_bob.nvim.lua` will get linked as `_machine.nvim.lua` only on host bob
+    * Other machines should get their own dang LINKOMATIC_HOSTNAME
+  * They start with one of `_mac` `_linux` and your OS is mac or linux
+    * Will be symlinked as `_platform`
+      * For example `_mac.fish` will get linked as `_platform.fish` only on a mac

+This way your config files can reference your `_machine` and `_platform` files and not have to know the actual names.

 ## Commands

-install cleanup sync autocleanup implode
+`install cleanup sync autocleanup implode`

 ### install